Berta Cáceres: Family seeks justice

 The Honduran government has repeatedly said it works hard so those responsible for the crimes are brought to justice, and to ensure that the most vulnerable groups are not bothered or attacked.

-When CNN reached out to the Honduran government it provided a press release urging the Prosecutor's Office to continue their investigation into Cáceres' case, and expressing their satisfaction with the course of the investigation so far.
+When CNN reached out to the Honduran government it provided a press release urging the Prosecutor's Office to continue its investigation into Cáceres' case, and expressing their satisfaction with the course of the investigation so far.

 Brave work